-Common EU rules have been established to ensure that personal data have a high standard of protection everywhere in the EU.
-Currently, the two main strands of the data protection legal framework in the EU are the ePrivacy Directive (Directive on Privacy and Electronic communications), and the General Data Protection Regulation.
+Common EU rules have been established to ensure that there is a high standard of protection for personal data everywhere in the EU.
+Currently, the two main strands of the data protection legal framework in the EU are the ePrivacy Directive (Directive on privacy and electronic communications), and the General Data Protection Regulation (GDPR).

-The ePrivacy Directive builds on the EU telecoms and data protection frameworks to ensure that all communications over public networks maintain respect for fundamental rights, in particular a high level of data protection and of privacy, regardless of the technology used.
+The ePrivacy Directive builds on EU telecoms and data protection frameworks to ensure that all communications over public networks maintain respect for fundamental rights.
+There should be a high level of data protection and of privacy regardless of the technology used.

-On 10 January 2017 the European Commission adopted a proposal for a Regulation on Privacy and Electronic Communications to replace the Directive.
+The European Commission adopted a proposal for a Regulation on Privacy and Electronic Communications to replace the Directive in 2017.

-The ePrivacy Directive requires Member States to ensure that users grant their consent before cookies (small text files stored in the user's web browser) are stored and accessed in computers, smartphones or other device connected to the Internet.
+The ePrivacy Directive requires EU countries to ensure that users grant their consent before cookies (small text files stored in the user's web browser) are stored and accessed in computers, smartphones or other device connected to the Internet.

 The draft Regulation introduces the concept of "privacy by design" whereby users can choose a higher or lower level of privacy.

 Telecom operators and Internet Service Providers possess a huge amount of customers' data, which must be kept confidential and secure.
 However, sometimes sensitive information can be stolen, lost, or illegally accessed.
 The ePrivacy Directive ensures that the provider reports any personal data breaches to the national authority and informs the subscriber or individual directly of any risk related to personal data or privacy.